If you’re familiar with drone surveying, you may have come across the term ground sample distance, also called ground sampling distance (GSD).

 - Select correct units (metric or imperial)

 That’s all there is to it!
-You can also enter a custom drone configuration, but all of the usual suspects are already in the calculator.
+You can also enter a custom drone configuration, but all of the recommended drones are in the calculator.

 Propeller GSD calculator example